 And 5g is one of the gateway technologies which will open up a whole new world of smart devices and devices that can be aware and talk to each other.
 So IoT is actually split into kind of a sort of four big categories.

-Then there is Industrial IoT also known as IIoT, So, there you have like sensing, processing information actuators and things and now farming things and industry talking to each other.
+Then there is Industrial IoT, also known as IIoT, So, there you have like sensing, processing information actuators, and things and now farming things and industry talking to each other.

-And again, just, you know, the massive machine type communications with a million devices per square kilometer, it’s estimated you’ll have 10 to 100 devices per person.
+And again, you know, the massive machine-type communications with a million devices per square kilometer, it’s estimated you’ll have 10 to 100 devices per person.
 And though they’re all talking to each other, so not just your appliances like radio, and car and refrigerator, but also in a factory where you have, we could have lots of devices and sensors all over a city, I can tell you, you know, where there’s danger or where there’s to help you find your way and things like that.

-Ultra Reliable Low Latency Communications (URLLC)
+Ultra-Reliable Low Latency Communications (URLLC)

 When we come down to 5g with the one millisecond round trip time, that’s haptic right your ability, your sense of touch, can detect that difference.
-So we’ve really come to that super fast round trip time opens up all sorts of interesting applications, the ability to remotely control devices, and there’ll be lots of things that contribute to what’s called industry 4.0.
+So we’ve really come to that super-fast round trip time opens up all sorts of interesting applications, the ability to remotely control devices, and there’ll be lots of things that contribute to what’s called industry 4.0.

-You’ll also see lots of there’s there’s hundreds of applications if you look online for 5g, some simple ones are like remote surgery and examination where a doctor can, you know, can look at a patient in a battlefield situation halfway around the world, or smart infrastructures in smart cities where buses can know where to go or driverless vehicles can navigate a city smartly, or where some something can tell you where there’s no parking space open dynamically.
+You’ll also see lots of there’s there are hundreds of applications if you look online for 5g, some simple ones are like remote surgery and examination where a doctor can, you know, can look at a patient in a battlefield situation halfway around the world, or smart infrastructures in smart cities where buses can know where to go or driverless vehicles can navigate a city smartly, or where some something can tell you where there’s no parking space open dynamically.